Tanning (leather): Chrome tanning

+The most common type of mineral tanning is chrome tanning, responsible for 85-90% of modern leather making.

 Chromium(III) sulfate ([Cr(H2O)6]2(SO4)3) has long been regarded as the most efficient and effective tanning agent.
 Chromium(III) compounds of the sort used in tanning are significantly less toxic than hexavalent chromium, although the latter arises in inadequate waste treatment.
 Chromium(III) sulfate dissolves to give the hexaaquachromium(III) cation, [Cr(H_{2}O)_{6}]^{3+}, which at higher pH undergoes processes called olation to give polychromium(III) compounds that are active in tanning, being the cross-linking of the collagen subunits.
 The chemistry of [Cr(H_{2}O)_{6}]^{3+} is more complex in the tanning bath rather than in water due to the presence of a variety of ligands.
 Some ligands include the sulfate anion, the collagen's carboxyl groups, amine groups from the side chains of the amino acids, and masking agents.
 Masking agents are carboxylic acids, such as acetic acid, used to suppress formation of polychromium(III) chains.
 Masking agents allow the tanner to further increase the pH to increase collagen's reactivity without inhibiting the penetration of the chromium(III) complexes.

 Collagen is characterized by a high content of glycine, proline, and hydroxyproline, usually in the repeat -gly-pro-hypro-gly-.
 These residues give rise to collagen's helical structure.
 Collagen's high content of hydroxyproline allows cross-linking by hydrogen bonding within the helical structure.
 Ionized carboxyl groups (RCO_{2}^{−}) are formed by the action of hydroxide.
 This conversion occurs during the liming process, before introduction of the tanning agent (chromium salts).
 Later during pickling, collagen carboxyl groups are temporarily protonated for ready transport of chromium ions.
 During basification step of tanning, the carboxyl groups are ionized and coordinate as ligands to the chromium(III) centers of the oxo-hydroxide clusters.

 Tanning increases the spacing between protein chains in collagen from 10 to 17 Å. The difference is consistent with cross-linking by polychromium species, of the sort arising from olation and oxolation.